 - Quality Replacements – Faulty machines might just need new parts for them to be functional again.
 But installing new components could be challenging, or worse risky, without proper training.
 Aside from knowing how to set up new parts, your team should also be able to pick quality replacements from reliable makers.

-Contrary to what many people belief, the laboratory isn’t actually a dangerous place.
+Contrary to what many people believe, the laboratory isn’t actually a dangerous place.
 It’s just a matter of making sure chemicals and equipment are handled properly.
-And training is the key to uphold safety inside this area of the clinic or school.
+And training is the key to upholding safety inside this area of the clinic or school.